cloudogu/k8s-dogu-operator/docs/operations/annotations_en.md

 Besides overriding the default CES service, it is possible to add additional services.
 These are defined with the environment variable `SERVICE_ADDITIONAL_SERVICES`.
 These can contain `ces-service` JSON objects, which are passed in the CES-service annotation.

+### k8s-dogu-operator.cloudogu.com/ces-exposed-ports

+The `k8s-dogu-operator.cloudogu.com/ces-exposed-ports` annotation contains legacy exposed-port information for Dogus.

+This annotation is only generated when `EXPOSITION_ENABLED=false`.
+When `EXPOSITION_ENABLED=true`, the operator creates `Exposition` CRs instead of legacy service annotations.